New slow-roll approximations for inflation in Einstein-Gauss-Bonnet gravity: Introduction

 ~~~~Recent progress in observations of relic cosmological perturbations already makes possible to severely constraint inflationary theories~\cite{Planck:2018jri,BICEP:2021xfz,Galloni:2022mok}, ruling out inflationary models with a minimally coupled scalar field and monomial potentials.
 Amplitude of scalar perturbations $A_s$ and their spectral index $n_s$ are known with a good accuracy, as for the tensor-to-scalar ratio $r$, only upper bound is known, being however more and more strict with the progress in observation technics.
 The main inflationary parameters are constrained by the combined analysis of Planck, BICEP/Keck and other observations as follows~\cite{Galloni:2022mok}:

 To calculate these inflationary parameters one usually uses the slow-roll approximation.
 The slow-roll parameters are defined as functions of the Hubble parameter and the scalar field.
-For the General Relativity (GR) models with minimally coupling scalar fields, the slow-roll approximation is equivalent to the assumption that the slow-roll parameters are small in comparison with unity.
+For the General Relativity (GR) models with minimally coupling scalar fields, the slow-roll approximation is equivalent to the assumption that all slow-roll parameters are small in comparison with unity.
 In this approximation, the Hubble parameter and slow-roll parameters are functions of the scalar field only~(see, for example,~Ref.~\cite{Liddle:1994dx}).
+However, already for a nonminimally coupled scalar field, the correct description of slow-roll approximation appears to be more subtle~\cite{Kaiser:1994vs,Akin:2020mcr, Jarv:2021qpp,Diaz:2023tma}.

-The slow-roll approximation essentially simplifies the search for model parameters suitable for inflation.
-If we know $n_s(\phi)$, $r(\phi)$ and $A_s(\phi)$, then we can calculate the value of $\phi$ and parameters of the model considered getting inflationary parameters that do not contradict to the observation data~\eqref{Inflparamobserv}.
+The slow-roll approximation essentially simplifies the search for model parameters suitable for description of the inflation.
+If we know $n_s(\phi)$, $r(\phi)$, and $A_s(\phi)$, then we can calculate the value of $\phi$ and parameters of the model considered getting inflationary parameters that do not contradict to the observation data~\eqref{Inflparamobserv}.
 Also, the slow-roll approximation is useful to get an approximate value of $\phi$ that corresponds to the end of inflation.

-In this paper, we consider slow-roll approximations for models with the Gauss--Bonnet term, described by the following action:
+In this paper, we consider slow-roll approximations for models with the Gauss-Bonnet term, described by the following action:

 where $U_0>0$ is a constant, the functions $V(\phi)$ and $\xi(\phi)$ are differentiable ones, $R$ is the Ricci scalar and